-Nominal size: 20x20x1; Actual size: 19 3/4" x 19 3/4" x 3/4"; This MERV 8 filter is comparable with MPR 600 & FPR 5.
+- Nominal size: 20x20x1; Actual size: 19 3/4" x 19 3/4" x 3/4"; This MERV 8 filter is comparable with MPR 600 & FPR 5.

 - Simple to install and a cost-effective step towards a healthier home environment.
 For best results, change your filters every 60 to 90 days but increase frequency to 30 days during peak summer and winter months

-- Manufactured in the USA by Filtration Group, a world-leading manufacturer and supplier of filtration solutions making the world safer, healthier & more productive
+- Manufactured by Filtration Group, a world-leading manufacturer and supplier of filtration solutions making the world safer, healthier & more productive

 Let’s kick off with the majestic model WYS012A-19, 12,000 BTU mini-split from PIONEER.
 The first thing you need to know about the model WYS012A-19 is that it’s an ultra-high efficiency inverter+ ductless mini-split rated 19.5 SEER and 9.5 HSPF.
 The HSPF rating means it generates 9.5 BTU per watt, which is one of the highest performances.